School census and workforce census

 Class sizes

 Spring census collects information on class sizes for pupils at a selected time on spring census day.
-The selected time is based on the last digit of the school establishment number.
+The selected time is based on the last digit of the school establishment number, notified ahead of spring census.

 Privacy notices